We believe that a broader curriculum broadens minds and that learning happens both inside and outside the classroom.

 Our ethos is inspired by the desire to create responsible, compassionate, dynamic individuals with the confidence to be all they can be.
 We have understood the benefits of out-of-classroom learning experiences for over 80 years, however, no research had been done to quantify the true value of our character-building broader curriculum.
 Until now.
 In 2016 we commissioned Dr Simon Beames, from the Moray House School of Education at the University of Edinburgh, to carry out a study designed to understand the lasting influences of these experiences.
 He found that 94% of respondents said that out-of-classroom learning experiences had an overwhelmingly positive influence on their personal growth and 74% said it helped them on their career path.

 Since Gordonstoun’s foundation, this belief and understanding has also spread to a broader global community.
-Dr Kurt Hahn, the school’s founder, was the driving force behind the Outward Bound Movement, the Duke of Edinburgh’s Award and Round Square, an organisation of 160 independent schools in forty countries worldwide.
+Dr Kurt Hahn, the school’s founder, was the driving force behind the Outward Bound Movement and the Duke of Edinburgh’s Award.
+Gordonstoun was also one of the founding schools of Round Square, an organisation of 160 independent schools in forty countries worldwide and named after the iconic building at the heart of our campus.

 The Duke of Edinburgh's Award is the world’s leading youth achievement award, which incorporates physical activities, volunteering and expeditions.
 It owes its existence to the vision of our founder and its roots can be traced to Gordonstoun.